puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 ## Task: LAB4.3 Verify the Deployment in the Rancher WebGUI

-Try to display the logs from the Springboot application via the Rancher WebGui or use `kubectl logs [POD]`
+Try to display the logs from the Springboot application via the Rancher WebGui or use `kubectl logs [POD] -n [USER]`

 ---